-If you ever come across trishul & damru on top of any temple, similar to the picture below it symbolizes that the temple is dedicated to the Lord Shiva – the destroyer (of the universe!)
+If you ever come across Trishul & Damru on top of any temple, similar to the picture below it symbolizes that the temple is dedicated to Lord Shiva – the destroyer (of the universe!)

-Although in Jaipur, one will come across more temples dedicated to Lord Vishnu than Lord Shiva, but that doesn’t mean that Lord Shiva is not popular.
-Apart from the popular temples that one comes across in the city, many temples located in off beat locations especially in jungles and hill tops around the city are dedicated to the Lord Shiva.
+Although in Jaipur, one will come across more temples dedicated to Lord Vishnu than Lord Shiva, that doesn’t mean that Lord Shiva is not popular.
+Apart from the popular temples that one comes across in the city, many temples located in offbeat locations especially in jungles and hilltops around the city are dedicated to Lord Shiva.
 The above picture was also shot in one of such location.

-So what is significance of Trishul and Damru ?
+So what is the significance of Trishul and Damru?

 Although there are different versions as to what it denotes, here are popular beliefs:

 3 forces of Trinity – these are considered to be 3 forces of Universe -Lord Brahma(the creator), Lord Vishnu (the preserver) and Lord Shiva (the destroyer)